The Jurassic Coast Explore this famous World Heritage Site

 You’ve seen the films, now visit Dorset for a Jurassic themed holiday!

 There are many opportunities to take part in fossil hunting along the Jurassic Coast - you might even find your very own piece of history!
-Many guided walks are based around Lyme Regis and Charmouth, which was the stomping ground of Mary Anning, one of the world's most famous fossil collectors.
+Many guided walks are based around the beaches at Lyme Regis and Charmouth, which was the stomping ground of Mary Anning, one of the world's most famous fossil collectors.
 You can take part in a supervised fossil hunting guided walk and learn the skills that Mary developed over 200 years ago.

 For families, the Dinosaur Museum in Dorchester will excite any young dinosaur fan with life sized replicas and lots of interactive fun!
 We can guarantee you’ll have a T-Rexiffic time!